 Fish, whose head and internal organs have been removed.

-Edomae means sushi using fish from the sea that lies before the Edo town.
+Edomae sushi means sushi using fish from the sea that lies before the Edo town.
 Although the fishes caught only in Tokyo Bay are not enough to feed numerous sushi lovers.
 The excellent work of Edomae sushi chef in which the ingredients are vinegared or seasoned with soy sauce after salted, a common method for longer preservation.

 To sprinkle salt lightly all over an ingredient.
 Causing an effect of making it salted, extracting moisture, and tightening its texture.